tfdahlin/music_stream/README.md

 # music_stream
 ## Revamp
 This application has been revamped significantly, so this repository is no longer maintained.
-The new version will be found at https://github.com/tfdahlin/music_stream_revamp when it is made public.
+The new version can be found [here][1].

 ## Overview
 A Django web application for dynamically serving music.
 Originally designed so that I could share my music collection with my family without needing to keep putting it on flash drives for them, it became a bit of a pet project so I could have something to showcase for job applications.